Filip Chlapík

-Filip Chlapík (born 3 June 1997) is a Czech professional ice hockey forward.
-He is currently playing for HC Sparta Praha in the Czech Extraliga (ELH).
-Chlapík was selected 48th overall by the Ottawa Senators in the 2015 NHL Entry Draft.
+Filip Chlapík (born 3 June 1997) is a Czech professional ice hockey player who is a forward for HC Sparta Praha of the Czech Extraliga (ELH).
+Chlapík was selected 48th overall by the Ottawa Senators in the 2015 NHL entry draft.
+Chlapík played 57 games with the Senators in the National Hockey League (NHL) before moving in 2021 to play in Europe.

 Playing career

 Chlapík was drafted by the Charlottetown Islanders in the first round (11th overall) of the 2014 CHL Import Draft.
 In his first season with Charlottetown he was recognized for his outstanding play when he was selected to take part in the 2015 CHL/NHL Top Prospects Game.
 He was also named to the 2014–15 QMJHL All-Rookie Team after tying for league lead in both rookie goal scoring (33) and power-play goals (10).

 Chlapík signed an entry-level contract with the Ottawa Senators on 22 December 2016.
 Chlapík made his professional debut with the Belleville Senators, the American Hockey League (AHL) affiliate of the Ottawa Senators in October 2017.
 Chlapík was an injury call-up to Ottawa later in October and made his NHL debut on 26 October 2017 in a 5–4 win against the Philadelphia Flyers, during which he scored his first NHL point.

 Chlapík started the 2017–18 season with the Belleville Senators.
 He was called up to the NHL on 25 October 2017 and played one game before being sent back to the AHL on 28 October 2017.
 He was called up multiple times in December and January but was injured in a game against the Minnesota Wild and was sent down to the AHL shortly after.
 Chlapík was not called up again until 19 March 2018, and he recorded his first NHL goal on 22 March 2018, in a game against the Edmonton Oilers.

-Entering his fourth season within the Senators organization and with the 2020–21 NHL season set to be delayed due to the ongoing COVID-19 pandemic, Chlapík was loaned by Ottawa to remain with his original hometown club, HC Sparta Praha, on 29 September 2020.
+Entering his fourth season within the Senators organization and with the 2020–21 season set to be delayed due to the ongoing COVID-19 pandemic, Chlapík was loaned by Ottawa to remain with his original hometown club, HC Sparta Praha, on 29 September 2020.
 He made three appearances in the Czech Extraliga, registering one goal before returning to the Ottawa Senators for the commencement of training camp.
 Remaining with the Senators roster, primarily assigned to the club's taxi squad, Chlapík featured in one game, going scoreless, before he was reassigned to Belleville.
 After two games in the AHL, on 27 February 2021, Chlapík was placed on unconditional waivers and was subsequently mutually released from the remainder of his contract with the Ottawa Senators.

 As a free agent, Chlapík secured a contract for the remainder of the 2020–21 season with Finnish club, Lahti Pelicans of the Liiga, on 2 March 2021.
 He collected two goals and six points through 11 regular season games before making five playoff appearances.

 On 11 May 2021, Chlapík returned to his original Czech club, HC Sparta Praha, agreeing to a two-year contract.